s5546/logParser/README.md

 	Accepts absolute paths when there's an equals between the -l and the path

 - Some directories are added, regardless of if they have any matches

+- Depending on how they're made, Zip Bombs can occasionally put the program in an infinite loop of extracting the same few zips

+	This is related to how I do the file searching- I always read the alphabetically first file (regardless of how recently it's been extracted, but if i instead appended it to the end it might be easier (or extracted all zips before file reading, idk)

 ----
 Example files included: